2heal1/openai-apps-sdk-examples/README.md

 pnpm run build
 ```

-This command runs `build-all.mts`, producing versioned `.html`, `.js`, and `.css` files inside `assets/`.
+This command first builds the Module Federation remote in `remote-pizza-list` and then runs `build-all.mts`, producing versioned `.html`, `.js`, and `.css` files inside `assets/`.
 Each widget is wrapped with the CSS it needs so you can host the bundles directly or ship them with your own server.

 To iterate on your components locally, you can also launch the Vite dev server:

 ```bash
 pnpm run dev
 ```

 ## Serve the static assets